 It is certainly one of the most physically demanding things I have ever done.
 The team here is proud of Lynn's accomplishment and all he does to help Survature reach the top!

 Businesses of all shapes and sizes are increasing their use of data to reveal insights and drive decisions.
 No matter the source of the data—IoT sensors, predictive computer models, electronic transactions, human feedback, or other; there is a rapidly expanding need for a faster, more extensive, and more thorough view of what is happening, the causes, what to do about it and why.

-In early 2015, the journal editors of “Basic and Applied Social Psychology” announced they would no longer publish papers that contain P values.
-Later, Nature published an article to further discuss the controversy revolving around P value.
-It doesn’t matter which side you are on, it is obvious that we are all obsessed with P values, because they have served as a rule of thumb for flagging noteworthy findings across the sciences.
-As the recent controversy shows, P values are open to exploitation, which is sometimes known as “P hacking”.
+In early 2015, the journal editors of Basic and Applied Social Psychology announced they would no longer publish papers that contain p-values.
+Nature published an article to further discuss the controversy revolving around p-value.
+It doesn’t matter which side you are on, it is obvious that we are all obsessed with p-values, because they have served as a rule of thumb for flagging noteworthy findings across the sciences.
+As the recent controversy shows, p-values are open to exploitation, which is sometimes known as “P hacking”.